 - The commonest cause of pelvic pain is compression of the iliac veins in the pelvis as it is squeezed between the iliac artery and the spine.
 Besides ovarian or uterine cyst or cancer may compress the vein.

 Pelvic vein compressed between the iliac artery and the spine with a stent within

 - It can also recur in those with previous iliac vein DVT.

-- Pelvic vein may be totally occluded or may rechannalise leaving it narrow
+- The pelvic vein may be totally occluded or may channelise leaving it narrow

 - Most IVC obstructions are due to scarring at the site of IVC filters.
-The IVC filters prevent large clots from moving to the lungs from the legs of pelvic veins.
+The IVC filters prevent large clots from moving to the lungs from the legs or pelvic veins.